-How Much Money Do Amherst Graduates Make?bachelor's degree recipients from Amherst make around $65,000 per year during the early years of their employment.
-This is good news for future Amherst graduates since it is 63% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Amherst Graduates Make?students who graduate with a bachelor's degree from Amherst make about $71,567 a year during their first few years of employment after graduation.
+That's great news for Amherst students since it is 68% more than the average college graduate's salary of $42,485 per year.

 Location of Amherst College